Hakeem Kae-Kazim: Career

 From 2014 to 2016, Kae-Kazim was in the main cast of the Michael Bay-produced Starz series Black Sails for its first three seasons as Mr Scott.
 Kae-Kazim stated his character was based on Black Caesar, a real life pirate of the time.
 He had a recurring role in second season of Dominion on Syfy, played Samson in part one of the 2016 miniseries remake of Roots on the History Channel, and had a role in the action horror film Daylight's End.
 In November 2017, Kae-Kazim was cast in the recurring role of Cesil Colby in the CW reboot series Dynasty.
 That same year, he appeared in the action film 24 Hours to Live.

 Kae-Kazim starred in the 2018 BBC fantasy series Troy: Fall of a City as Zeus, king of the Olympians.
 This was followed by a recurring role in season 2 of the Fox series Deep State.

 For his performance in the 2020 Netflix film Riding with Sugar, Kae-Kazim won the South African Film and Television Award (SAFTA) for Best Supporting Actor in a Feature Film.
 He also appeared in the BBC America adaptation of Terry Pratchett's The Watch and the Sky One series Intergalactic, as well as the films Black Beauty, The Shuroo Process, and Godzilla vs. Kong.
 In 2022, Kae-Kazim starred in the Nigerian epic fantasy film Aníkúlápó and as Majordome the Starz adaptation of Dangerous Liaisons.
 In January 2022, it was announced he would make his directorial debut with the upcoming feature film It’s the Blackness, set in South London where Kae-Kazim grew up.

 Voiceover work

-Called the 'Man with a Beautiful Voice', Kae-Kazim has done extensive voiceover work.
+Called the "Man with a Beautiful Voice", Kae-Kazim has done extensive voice-over work.
 His voice has been featured in a number of well known video games including Final Fantasy XIV, Halo 3 ODST, Halo: Reach, Guild Wars, Pirates of the Caribbean: At World’s End, The Golden Compass and The Saboteur.
-Kae-Kazim has spoken of voice over work as being "a lot of fun", and something he enjoys doing.
+Kae-Kazim has spoken of voice-over work as being "a lot of fun", and something he enjoys doing.